 What does it look like?

-Spreading, capsicum-smelling shrub or small tree to 10 m tall with all parts covered in dusty hairs, and whitish, branching, soft-woody stems.
+Spreading, capsicum-smelling shrub or small tree (<10 m tall) with all parts covered in dusty hairs, and whitish, branching, soft-woody stems.
 Velvety, oval, grey green leaves (10-35 x 3-15 cm) are whitish underneath with prominent 'ears' (25mm) at base which clasp the stem.
-Dense clusters of mauve to purple flowers (15-20 mm diameter) with yellow anthers appear from January to December, followed by clusters of round berries (1 cm diameter) that ripen from hard green to soft, dull yellow.
+Dense clusters of mauve to purple flowers (15-20 mm diameter, Jan-Dec) with yellow anthers are followed by clusters of round berries (1 cm diameter) that ripen from hard green to soft, dull yellow.

 Are there any similar species?

-White-edged nightshade (Solanum marginatum), has spiny leaves and stems.
-Datura or angels trumpet (Brugmansia species) have similar leaves but giant hanging white (occasionally mauve, red, orange) flowers with a sweet scent.
+Solanum marginatum has spiny leaves and stems.
+Brugmansia species have similar leaves but giant hanging white (occasionally mauve, red, orange) flowers with a sweet scent.

 Why is it weedy?